hweecat/talk_jit-numba/README.md

-# talk_jit-numba
-Talk: Just-in-Time with Numba
+# Talk: Just-in-Time with Numba

-Parallel and Asynchronous Programming in Python / Data Science
+Just-in-Time with Numba

 Talk first given as a 7-minute lightning talk at PyLadies Remote International Women's Month Lightning Talks.
 Latest iteration given as a 10-minute remote conference talk at Remote Python Pizza 1.0, with additional details on Numba compiler architecture